muratk3n/thirdwave/en/README.md

 Rewinding the internet is not about nostalgia.
-The dominance of a few companies, and the ad-tech industry that supports them, has distorted the way we communicate—pulling public discourse into a gravity well of hate speech and misinformation—and upended basic norms of privacy.
+The dominance of a few companies, and the ad-tech industry that supports them, has distorted the way we communicate ...
 There are few places online beyond the reach of these tech giants, and few apps or services that thrive outside of their ecosystems"

 [Link](https://www.technologyreview.com/2020/07/01/1004725/redesign-internet-apps-no-one-controls-data-privacy-innovation-cloud)